 Chronic pain and discomfort from TMD can impact overall well-being, contributing to stress, anxiety, and sleep disturbances.
 Timely treatment alleviates these symptoms and improves mental and emotional health.

 Early intervention and comprehensive care are pivotal in minimizing pain, improving jaw function, and enhancing the overall quality of life of individuals affected by TMD.
-If you suspect you have TMD or are experiencing persistent jaw discomfort, visit Tulsa Time Dental Design at 3747 E 11th St, Tulsa, OK 74112, or call (918) 834-2330 to relieve your TMD symptoms and restore your comfort and confidence.
+If you suspect you have TMD or are experiencing persistent jaw discomfort, visit your trusted dentist in Tulsa, Tulsa Time Dental Design at 3747 E 11th St, Tulsa, OK 74112, or call (918) 834-2330 to relieve your TMD symptoms and restore your comfort and confidence.

 3747 E 11th St,